 Postdoctoral candidates will face an interview panel of at least 3 people including a representative from HR.
 We try to invite European candidates for on-site interviews, though Skype interviews are also possible.
 If anything seems unclear, feel free to e-mail me your questions.
-If you contact me for the first time, then I would be grateful if you say how you have found me.
+If you contact me for the first time, I would be grateful if you say how you found me.

 Traditional exercises to engage with all readers of this blog

 - Q1.
 How many stages will PhD candidates pass before joining the group?

 - Q2.
 How many people were under my overall supervision in March 2021?

 You could write a brief answer or feedback in your comment: reply.